connectopensource/cto_website/README.md

 # cto_website
-This repository consis of the source code of the mian connect to open source website
+This repository consist of source code of main connect to open source website